Use TiDB Lightning to Import Data in Parallel

-If the error has no impact on data accuracy, for example, network timeout, run
+If the error has no impact on data accuracy, for example, network timeout, perform the following steps:

-checkpoint-error-ignoreby using tidb-lightning-ctl on all failed nodes to clean errors in the checkpoint source data.
-Then restart these nodes to continue importing data from checkpoints.
-For details, see checkpoint-error-ignore.
+--checkpoint-error-ignore=allon all failed nodes to clean errors in the checkpoint source data.

 During an import, an error "Target table is calculating checksum.
 Please wait until the checksum is finished and try again" is reported